dji-sdk/Onboard-SDK/README.md

 - Write their own Flight APPs on top of the Onboard Device in his/her favourite programming languages
 - Dispatch the 'flight' job to the N1 Autopilot following the DJI Onboard OPEN protocal

->Note: *N1 Autopilot is the flight controller of the M100 filght platform*
+>Note: *N1 Autopilot is the flight controller of the M100 filght platform.*

 ### Key Features